 This module includes problem-based learning exercises throughout the module which aims to support develop students’ professional and basic counselling skills in practice.
 It further aims to address issues pertaining to clinical supervision and in the development of clients/service users case formulations whilst adhering to the Data Protection Act (2018) and the BACP code of ethics (2018).
 Anonymised client case studies will be discussed via different counselling modalities drawing critical reference to psychodynamic, cognitive and humanistic etc theories.
 Students would be expected to employ advanced counselling skills in practice which should be reflected in their case formulations and reflexive practice whilst demonstrating ethical and professional practitioner skills.

-The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
-Specifically, this module aims to provide students with the opportunity to critically consider the nature of employability and to assess, reflect upon, and develop their own employability skills, attributes and attitudes.
-Students will be introduced to self-assessment and career planning tools and resources that will support this process.
-Finally, this module aims to give students the opportunity to apply their learning in an employment context, and to identify and plan for their ongoing training and development needs.
+This module provides students with the opportunity to critically consider the nature of employment and employability and to assess, reflect upon, and develop their own employability skills, attributes and attitudes.
+Students will be introduced to self-assessment, career planning tools, and digital resources that will support this process.
+The module provides students with the opportunity to apply their psychological knowledge ethically in an employment context, and to identify and plan for their ongoing training and development needs.

 1. working in a small group